cu-mkp/research-teaching-companion/content/resources/activity-sheets/activitysheet_paintingpigments.md

 {{< figure src="/images/painting-mulling_2.jpg" alt="muller tilted to show flat bottom" >}}

 #### Substrates or Supports
 Paint is applied to a variety of supports, including canvas, panel, plaster, paper, and metal, just to name a few.
 Some paints adhere better to particular supports than to others.
+See [Preparing Panels, Canvases, and Other Supports for Painting, Gilding, and More](/resources/activity-sheets/activitysheet_supportsurfaces/).

 For an overview of stretching and gessoing canvas for painting, refer to [Presentation: Preparing the Canvas Support](/documents/pdf/hermens_preparing-canvas-supports.pdf) and [Presentation: Preparing Gessoed Test Panels](/documents/pdf/bol_2024_preparing-test-panels.pdf).